AI Coding Agents: The Verification Loop

 Fast generation is useful.
 Blind acceptance is expensive.

-I now assume AI output is a draft until proven otherwise.
+I treat AI-generated code as a draft until proven otherwise.

 Minimal loop I rely on